akamalova/VotingSystem/README.md

-Design and implement a JSON API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.
+Design and implement a JSON API using Hibernate/Spring/SpringMVC without frontend.

 Voting system for deciding where to have lunch.
 API have 2 types of users: admin and regular users.